Improving instrumental variable estimators with post-stratification: Simulation Study

 When we have even only a few compliers across all strata, we immediately are faced with countervailing forces: on one hand, we can down-weight those strata that we know represent a small fraction of the compliers.
 On the other hand, the low compliance rates in those strata generate extremely unstable estimates, and so weighting by estimated number of compliers still allow those extreme values to destabilize the overall weighted average.
-When we \emph{drop} small strata, however, this destabilization does not occur, and we see benefits; note the DSF estimator's steadily increasing performance in particular.
-Similarly, PWIV will down-weight those unstable strata more heavily than just weighting by estimated number of compliers as in $IV_a$.
+When we \emph{drop} small strata, however, this destabilization does not occur, and we see benefits.
+PWIV's down-weighting unstable strata more heavily here is a type of ``soft dropping.''

-Dropping strata or re-weighting does open the door for bias, however.
-In our simulation, the treatment impact is higher for compliers in the lower strata, and for scenarios where the compliers are concentrated in the higher strata, the lower strata get dropped either by random 0 estimates of compliance rate (for $IV_w$) or when failing the F-test (for DSF), thus attenuating the estimated treatment impact.
+Dropping or re-weighting strata does open the door for bias, however.
+In our simulation, the treatment impact is higher for compliers in the higher strata, and for scenarios where the compliers are concentrated in the higher strata, the lower strata get dropped either by random 0 estimates of compliance rate (for $IV_w$ and DSS0) or when failing the F-test (for DSF), thus inflating the estimated treatment impact.
 For PWIV, the re-weighting of strata introduces bias when there is treatment effect heterogeneity across strata because we are no longer weighting to the sample average, but rather the precision weighted average.
-However, the bias is relatively small: compare the PWIV line in the SE and RMSE plots.
-Therefore, at least in these simulations, the drawbacks of introducing bias appear to be more than off-set by the benefits of increasing precision.
+However, the bias is not overly large: the PWIV line in the RMSE plot remains firmly below the other estimators, showing bias is only a fraction of overall error.
+For at least these simulations, the drawbacks of introducing bias appear to be more than offset by the benefits of increasing precision.